-As the main sub-populations at risk are pregnant women and the elderly, improved education of these vulnerable populations may be the best approach, in the short-term, to manage the residual risk, combined with improved compliance and enforcement of the existing mandatory standards in Chapters 1 and 3 of the Code.
-FSANZ is currently reviewing the Listeria pamphlet for pregnant women to broaden its audience to the main vulnerable population groups at risk.
+As the main sub-populations at risk are pregnant women and the elderly, improved education of these vulnerable populations may be the best approach, in the short-term, to manage the residual risk, combined with improved compliance and enforcement of the existing mandatory Standards in Chapters 1 and 3 of the Code.
+FSANZ has recently reviewed the Listeria pamphlet for pregnant women to broaden its audience to the main vulnerable population groups at risk.